 Openreach, the company who own and operate the infrastructure that delivers the majority of internet and telephone lines, have made a decision to switch off this old technology.
 ISDN and Analogue lines are expensive, restrictive and take up a lot of room in telephone exchanges.
 Maintaining that equipment for an indefinite period of time and a declining base of users just doesn't make sense.
 By creating a deadline for this shutdown they are driving the change to newer and more efficient technologies, which should benefit the users as much as it does themselves.

-The target for this to happen is 2025, but from as early as 2020 there is likely to be a cease of new ISDN lines being provisioned.
+The target for this to happen is 2025, but even now there are exchanges around the country that are not supporting new analogue or ISDN lines.
 There is also likely to be a rush for new VoIP services as the deadline draws nearer.